CancerDataAggregator/CDA-HelpDesk/docs/about_us/index.md

 To learn more about how we make metadata ready for search, head to our [about our data](./ourdata.md) page.

+To learn more about how to access and work with data you find using CDA, visit the CRDC [Cloud Resources](https://datacommons.cancer.gov/analyze/analytical-tools) page

 ## About the Cancer Research Data Commons